Muhtasim19/exam-firewall/README.md

 ## How Strict Mode Works
 1. Enables DNS blocking (same as exam mode)
 2. Whitelists Google Classroom, Docs, and Accounts IPs
-3. Drops ALL other student internet traffic
+3. Drops ALL other student internet traffic using iptables comment marker `strict-mode`
 4. On disable — removes all strict rules and DNS blocks

 ---